• Skip to primary navigation

 This version also includes mozzarella, which may not be traditional, but it brings to mind another wonderful and beloved appetizer—caprese.
 Think of this beautiful dish as a caprese salad on perfectly toasted rustic bread.
 The cheese adds a creamy element to the bruschetta, perfectly balancing the acidity of the tomatoes and balsamic glaze.

-There are few things that sound more appetizing than this recipe on a warm, humid day, with the wind in my hair and an Aperol Spritz in hand.
+There are few things that sound more appetizing to me than this recipe on a warm, humid day, with the wind in my hair and an Aperol Spritz in hand.
 Next time you’re tasked with coming up with a quick bite for a group dinner, reach for this recipe.
 It’s a crowd-pleaser!

 What is balsamic glaze?